-Budding novelist Nate Shepherd, late 40's, and the young and beautiful Jenny Sparks, early 30's, meeting in a fancy New York eatery.
-Complete strangers who have had a rotten day, waiting ...
+Budding novelist Nate Shepherd, late forties, and the young and beautiful Jenny Sparks, early thirties, meeting in a fancy New York City eatery.
+Complete strangers who have had a rotten day...
 See full summary »

 Martin seeks for a temporary job at Eugenio's house.
 When they recognize to be childhood friends, Eugenio offers him work for the summer.
 A power and desire game starts and their relationship grows beyond their friendship.